Natural Heritage Information Centre

 Scientific expertise, advice and review

 The Natural Heritage Information Centre has a wide range of scientific and information management expertise.
-Our staff study plants, animals, plant communities and natural areas across Ontario.
+Our staff study plants, animals and plant communities across Ontario.
 The NHIC also seeks advice and input from their network of conservation scientists and practitioners.

 Supporting partnerships